serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

 #### `gateway` config

 The `gateway` config property determines where the REST API should be created.
-The component currently supports `aws-apigateway` to setup a REST API on AWS using the API Gateway and `eventgateway` to setup a REST API using the hosted version of the [Event Gateway](https://serverless.com/event-gateway/).
+The component currently supports `aws-apigateway` to setup a REST API on AWS using the API Gateway, and `eventgateway` to setup a REST API using the hosted version of [Event Gateway](https://serverless.com/event-gateway/).

-In this blog post we'll be using the `aws-apigateway` configuration to tell the Framework that we want to setup our REST API on AWS using the API Gateway service.
+In this post, we'll be using the `aws-apigateway` configuration to tell the Framework that we want to set up our REST API on AWS using the API Gateway service.

 #### `routes` config